Home brings together two of Manchester’s finest, Cornerhouse and The Library Theatre

-Take two, well established cultural stalwarts, Cornerhouse and the Library Theatre, throw in around £25 million and mix well.
+Take two well-established cultural stalwarts, Cornerhouse and the Library Theatre, throw in around £25 million and mix well.
 Sound like a tasty treat?
-Well, when one of these organisations is renowned for its contemporary take on visual arts and its independent and foreign language cinema, and the other for Alan Ayckbourn revivals, it certainly bodes well.
+Well, when one of these organisations was renowned for its contemporary take on visual arts and its independent and foreign language cinema, and the other for Alan Ayckbourn revivals, what could go wrong?

 |Transport:||Rail: Manchester Oxford Road|